Guide to Web3 and dApp Infrastructure

 • Smart Contracts

-These are programs stored on the blockchain, crucial for the functionality of the Web3 application.
+These are programs stored on the blockchain, which are crucial for the functionality of the Web3 application.
 Smart contracts autonomously execute actions based on certain conditions and govern the business logic and rules of the decentralized ecosystem.

 • Frontend Interface